-There is also a good social side to bell ringing, and the Peterborough Branch organises events such as a “ring for your supper” event, tower outings and workshops. http://www.petbells.org.uk
+There is also a good social side to bell ringing, and the Peterborough Branch organises events such as an Afternoon Tea Ring, tower outings and workshops. http://www.petbells.org.uk

-If you would like to know more, please contact Brian Hardie the Tower Captain on 01780 783855, email@example.com.
+If you would like to know more, please contact Hilary Hardie, the Tower Captain, on 01780 783855, email@example.com.

 Learning to ring the bells

 We would be delighted to welcome new ringers and you will be made very welcome.
+Two of our ringers are Associates of the Association of Ringing Teachers and are experienced in teaching learners.
 We are also linked with the training centre at St Kyneburgha Church at Castor, which meets on Saturday mornings from 10:00 am to 12:00 midday. http://www.petbells.org.uk/ringing-school

 The Nassington Church Bells Restoration Project